AirKyzzZ/face10ai/README.md

-# Combien sur 10 - Face Attractiveness Rating Platform
+# face10ai - Face Attractiveness Rating Platform

 A modern SaaS application that analyzes facial attractiveness using AI, built with Next.js, TypeScript, and Tailwind CSS.